All winning political campaigns share three things in common. They are easy to remember because each of these elements begins with the letter M.

 I can’t precisely say as I don’t know the specifics of your district.

-That’s a number you must figure out as you create your campaign budget and fundraising plan.
+That’s a number each candidate must figure out as they create their campaign budget and fundraising plan.

-In the simplest terms, you need to find out how much money it will take to effectively get your message out to the voters.
+In the simplest terms, you need to raise as much money as it it will take to effectively get your winning message out to the voters.

 Once you know that, go out and raise the money to meet your campaign’s budgetary needs.